Ada-Developers-Academy/html-css-workshop/decks/css.md

 <ol>
 <li>
-Create a file in the same directory called `index.css`
+Create a file in the same folder called `index.css`
 </li>
 <li>
 Add the following code to the CSS file: